IyerS/sundareshiyer.github.io/_posts/2019-08-01-smb-grant-contest.md

 - Developed custom segments based on user behavior, demographics, and engagement levels.
 - Worked closely with media teams to ensure targeted advertising reached the most relevant potential contestants.

-[Quantitative Result Placeholder: e.g., "Achieved a Z% increase in qualified leads through precise audience targeting."]
+Achieved a 15% increase in qualified leads by using Nielson's data to overlap with first party audiences.

 ### 6. Comprehensive Campaign Reporting